-The case study consisted of a series of public experiments where each participant should find a specific, predefined target molecule in the chemical space.
-This was supposed to be done by designing molecules from scratch, following a molecular score that indicates how close is the solution.
+The case study^c consisted of a series of public experiments where each participant should find a specific, predefined target molecule in the chemical space.
+This was supposed to be done by designing c http://molomics.com/explore molecules from scratch, following a molecular score that indicates how close the solution is.
 Participants were invited to engage in two experiments: an individual design and a collective design experiment.
 In the first one they searched the target molecule individually by competing with other participants, while in the second one they did it collectively by collaborating amongst each other.

-The scientific community was invited to take part in this case study through social networks (i.e. Twitter, LinkedIn) and personal invitations.
-An ad hoc application was developed to carry out this case study.
+The scientific community was invited to take part in this case study through social networks (i.e. Twitter, LinkedIn).
+An ad hoc application was developed to carry out this case study which design, characteristics and implementation are described in Supporting Information.
 Before being invited to the experiments, participants were asked to create an account on our application and undertake simple learning steps in the Sandbox, the application area where one can learn how to draw, save and access molecules.
 Participants that fulfilled the Sandbox requirements were consecutively invited to an individual and a collective design experiment.
 The beginning of an experiment was scheduled only once at least 10 participants were available.
-At least 24 hours before the experiment started, the participants were notified by an e-mail system which is described further below.
-Different experiments could be launched and run at the same time.
+At least 24 hours before the experiment started, the participants were notified by an e-mail system which is described in Supporting Information.
+Different experiments could be launched and run at the same time by randomly selecting participants between those who fulfilled the Sandbox requirements.
 The duration of each experiment was set to the first occurring event, being either the discovery of the target molecule or a time limit of two weeks.
 None of the participants was involved simultaneously in the two experiments associated to them.